 These examples include some of the biggest currencies in the world.
 Such moves are not limited to highly speculative or thinly traded currencies.
 Moves like this also occur in stocks and other markets are well.

 August 5, 2016, Bristol-Myers Squibb (BMY) is trading near a multi-year high, closing at $75.32 on Aug.
 4. The next day it opens at $62.
 This price gap occurred overnight, so day traders wouldn’t have been hurt, but it is highly likely many swing traders were.
 Some swing traders likely had stop loss orders just a bit below the August 4 closing price.
 Instead of only losing a dollar to two per share, they ended up taking more than a $10 hit on each share they owned.
 The drop occurred when it is was revealed that a BMY cancer drug had failed one of its clinical trials.
-As of November 2016 the stock has continued to drop, trading as low as $49.03 on October 25, showing that holding onto a losing position in the hopes it will come back isn’t always a viable option.
+The stock continued to drop, trading as low as $49.03 on October 25, showing that holding onto a losing position in the hopes it will come back isn’t always a viable option.

 August 24, 2015, June 24, 2016, the SPDR S&P 500 ETF (SPY), one of the most heavily traded instruments in the world, saw significant price gaps from one day to the next.
 August 25, 2015, was a Monday, and the ETF opened at $187.49.
 It had closed the prior Friday at $197.63.
 At least, in this case, the price had been falling aggressively in days prior, so there was a warning that the price was under strong downward pressure.